 An outraged critic called her basement acquisitions, “daymares in landscape, resulting from the swallowing of camels in the effort to paint vibrations and see purple in every condition of the atmosphere.”

 The prize of her collection, “The Man with the Hoe,” by Jean François Millet, from the Barbizon school, was the subject of discussion and debate for decades.
 It was bought for $60,000 in Paris by Ethel in 1891.
-On viewing the painting at the Loan Exhibition later that spring, Poet Laureate Edwin Markham was inspired to write his masterpiece of the same name.
+On viewing the painting at a loan exhibition in San Francisco later that spring, Poet Laureate Edwin Markham was inspired to write his masterpiece of the same name.
 He explained his motivation:

 I sat for an hour before it at the loan exhibition, sat there absorbing the majesty of its despair, the suggestion of its injustice, the tremendous import of its admonition.
 I saw in it the ruin of man, the ruin wrought by the powerful over the patient, of the strong masters over the silent workers.

 I sat there for an hour, the pity and sorrow of this tragic figure growing upon my heart.
 I felt its terror, its mournful grandeur.
 I could not have been more deeply moved had some fearsome shape risen before me from Dante’s dark abyss.